 The primary vaccine series

 The DTaP vaccine consists of a series of five shots, typically given in the arm or thigh to children at ages:

 It's recommended that adolescents get a dose of Tdap, preferably between the ages of 11 and 12, and that a Td booster be given every 10 years thereafter.
 If you've never received a dose of Tdap, substitute it for your next Td booster dose and then continue on with Td boosters.

 If you're traveling internationally, it's a good idea to have up-to-date immunity because tetanus may be more common where you're visiting, especially if you're traveling to a developing country.
 If you receive a deep or dirty wound and it's been more than five years since your last booster shot, get another booster shot.

-In order to stay up to date with all of your vaccinations, request that your doctor review your vaccination status on a regular basis.
+To stay up to date with all of your vaccinations, ask your doctor to review your vaccination status regularly.